 Also compare

-Trailer Boat Insurance in NZ - What You Need to Know
+Trailer Boat Insurance in Australia - What You Need to Know

-Trailer boat insurance covers the hull, engine (outboard or inboard), electronics, and equipment on board, plus the trailer itself.
-Unlike boats kept permanently in marinas, trailer boats face unique risks including towing accidents, ramp launching incidents, theft from driveways and storage yards, and the physical stresses of road travel.
-Many NZ boaters also cross harbour bars - one of the highest-risk activities in recreational boating.
+Trailer boat insurance in Australia covers the hull, engine (outboard or inboard), electronics, and equipment on board, plus the trailer itself.
+Unlike permanently moored vessels, trailer boats face a unique set of risks including towing accidents on highways and back roads, ramp launching incidents, theft from driveways and car parks, and the physical stresses of road travel over long distances.
+Ramp etiquette mishaps - from submerged tow vehicles to boat-on-boat collisions at busy ramps - are a well-known source of claims.

-Trailer boat insurance in NZ is optional - there is no legal requirement.
-However, the relatively modest cost of insuring a trailer boat (often $300 - $800 per year) compared to the replacement cost makes it a sound financial decision.
-See our full NZ boat insurance comparison for provider details.
+Trailer boat insurance in Australia is not legally compulsory, but the relatively modest cost (often $350 - $900 per year) compared to vessel replacement value makes it a sound financial decision.
+Note that your hull, motor, and trailer all need to be covered - a common gap is insuring the boat but not the trailer.
+See our full Australian boat insurance comparison for provider details.

 Key Facts for Trailer Boat Owners

-• Typical value range: NZ trailer boat values range from $5,000 for a basic alloy dinghy and outboard to $150,000+ for large cabin cruisers with twin outboards.
-The average insured trailer boat is typically $20,000 - $60,000
+• Typical value range: Australian trailer boat values range from $5,000 for a basic aluminium tinny and outboard to $200,000+ for large offshore fibreglass boats with twin outboards.
+The average insured trailer boat sits in the $25,000 - $70,000 range

-• Theft risk: Trailer boats stored on driveways, in yards, or at boat ramp car parks are vulnerable to theft.
-Outboard motor theft is particularly common in NZ.
-Security measures like wheel locks, hitch locks, and outboard locks can reduce risk
+• Theft risk: Trailer boats stored on driveways, in yards, or at ramp car parks are vulnerable to theft.
+Outboard motor theft is a notable issue across Australia.
+Security measures such as wheel locks, hitch locks, outboard clamps, and GPS trackers can reduce risk and may lower premiums

 Cover Types for Trailer Boat Insurance